blueTheEnigma/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Other users: all the permissions project 9 - sets the mode of the file hello to -rwxr-x-wx. project 10 - sets the mode of the file hello the same as olleh’s mode.
+Other users: all the permissions project 9 - sets the mode of the file hello to -rwxr-x-wx. project 10 - sets the mode of the file hello the same as olleh’s mode. project 11 - adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.